You Carry More Than You Know: The Hidden Weight Of The Strong Woman

 But influence doesn’t always produce admiration.
 Sometimes it exposes insecurity.

 Your discipline, your faith, your resilience, or the way you carry yourself can trigger something in others.
 It may remind them of a strength they wish they had developed or a path they feel they have not taken.
+It’s your light that simply reveals what others wish they had the courage to become.

 Instead of learning from what they see in you, some people respond with comparison.
 And when comparison grows unchecked, jealousy often follows.

 But jealousy is rarely about your success alone.
-Many times, it reveals an internal struggle within the other person , a recognition of something they desire but do not yet know how to pursue.
+Many times, it reveals an internal struggle within the other person, a recognition of something they desire but do not yet know how to pursue.

 A strong woman does not allow jealousy to harden her heart.
 Instead, she remains grounded in who God has called her to be, understanding that her purpose is not to shrink so others feel comfortable, but to continue walking in the light God has given her